qzcool/startupideas/manuscript/chapter1.md

 5. Develop an eye-catching course to drive original traffic.
 The topic should be related with a mainstream demand and without strong competition.
 For example, Srimba published [`Neural Network in JavaScript`](https://scrimba.com/g/gneuralnetworks).

 ## 4. Code Review On-demand Platform
-This idea is inspired from the code review process of Udacity's Projects and has a potential to operate globally.
+This idea is inspired from the code review process of Udacity's Project and has a potential to operate globally.

 ![Udacity Code Review](images/chapter1/4_UdacityCodeReview.png)